Scorched rice: Korea

 South Korean companies made nurungji available in various pre-packaged forms around the mid-2000s.
 Besides sweet fried nurungji snacks and instant nurungji to make nureunbap, many nurungji-flavored products were also developed such as candies and tea.
-Nurungi is also used as an ingredient in a variety of new dishes like nurungji baeksuk and nurungji pizza.
+Nurungji is also used as an ingredient in a variety of new dishes like nurungji baeksuk and nurungji pizza.

 Mentions of nurungji in folklore are common, the most famous being a folk song recognizing the difficulties of memorizing the Thousand Character Classic.
 The lines are changed from the original chant to a clever rhyme that loosely translates into "sky cheon (天), earth ji (地), nurungji in the gamasot (cauldron pot)".
-(Korean: "하늘 천, 땅 지, 가마 솥에 누룽지").
+(Korean: "하늘 천, 따 지, 가마솥에 누룽지").

 Latin America

 Scorched rice is known as cucayo, pegao, cocolón (Ecuador), concolón, raspa, raspado, graten (Haiti), bunbun (Jamaica) and concón (Dominican Republic) in the Caribbean.
 In Colombian cuisine, scorched rice is called cucayo, pega or pego.
 It is often consumed with vegetable toppings as a cracker, or served in soups.
 It is also eaten alone or used to make leftovers.
-In Dominican cuisine, scorched rice is called concón, though this word can refer to the crunchy, toasted underside of other food types, as well.
+In Dominican cuisine, scorched rice is called concón, though this word can refer to the crunchy, toasted underside of other food types as well, while the same can be said of graten in Haitian cuisine.
 In Puerto Rican cuisine, scorched rice is called pegao (shortened "pegado", "stuck").
 In Ecuador, kukayu (cucayo) is the name given to food items that are meant for travel, derived from kukayu (Quechua for a ration of coca).
 In Trinidad and Tobago cuisine and other English speaking Caribbean countries, scorched rice at the bottom of the pot is called bun bun.